ALPGRIDS - Increase the uptake of RES in the Alps through microgrid solutions

 - Replicating the microgrid model in the Alpine Space and beyond

-ALGRIDS aims to improve the resilience of mountain territories (potentially subject to frequent power cuts) and the control of energy expenditure through local energy supply.
+ALGRIDS aimed at improving the resilience of mountain territories (potentially subject to frequent power cuts) and the control of energy expenditure through local energy supply.

 - an Alpine microgrid model for energy communities and project developers